-Jordan’s work has been featured at the National Metal Museum, the Museum of Arts and Design (MAD), and currently his 15-foot sculpture “Golem” is on permanent loan at Harlem Hospital, on display in the Mural Pavilion.
-Jordan currently lives and works in New York City.
+Jordan’s work has been featured at the National Metal Museum, MoMA, the Museum of Arts and Design.
+Currently his 15-foot sculpture “Golem” is on permanent loan at Harlem Hospital, on display in the Mural Pavilion.
+Jordan lives and works in New York City.